-Ticks are tiny insects: At less than 3/8-inch long, they are smaller than the end of a pencil.
+Ticks are tiny insects: At less than 3/8 inch long, they are smaller than the end of a pencil.
 But when they bite a person or animal to feed on the blood, they can swell up to become as big as a large grape.
-But even though its bite can be very dangerous, you are unlikely to feel it crawling across your skin or gorging on on your blood!
-So how do you know if you have a tick, or if you are bitten by a tick?
+And even though its bite can be very dangerous, you are unlikely to feel the tick crawling across your skin or gorging on your blood!
+That's why early detection and removal of ticks are so important.

 Ticks Spread Disease